jdoleary/Spellmasons/docs/CriticalPath.md

     - Button in the menu: "Skip tutorial"
     - Use doodads to communicate
     - What it teaches:
+        - Level 1
             - Movement
+            - The Portal
+        - Level 2
             - Pickups
-        - The Portal
+            - "hold shift to inspect"
             - Casting
+        - Level 3
             - Chaining Spells
+        - Level 4
             - Order of spells
 - Finish Content / Endgame
     - More Spells
     - More enemies
     - Bosses
 - Youtube Alpha version video / Post on social
 - Menus
-    - Save / Load
 - Options
     - ✔ Volume
     - ✔ Cookies
+    - If they didn't accept cookies, allow them to reaccept in options
 - Homepage
     - Embedded video
     - News